U18 AAA Greggs Distributors - Toni Orsini

 Playing history: CAC alumni and past Greg Ash Memorial Trophy winner.
 Played junior hockey in his later career.

-Tony has been coaching for 20 years locally and 2nd year as Midget AAA Head Coach at CAC.
+Tony has been coaching for 20+ years locally and 3rd year as Midget AAA Head Coach at CAC.
 To sum up his coaching experience it ranges from initiation to Jr Level, mixing elite and recreational along with multiple stints donating his time to Hockey Alberta and Hockey Edmonton.
 He also spends time scouting for the Camrose Kodiaks of the AJHL.

 For Tony, skill development is essential at every level and that is the primary focus with all players.
 To teach players game sense; athletes should understand, read, and react to the game of hockey.
-He believes long Term Athletic Development is also a key to quality coaching and one must consider the athletes physical, mental, emotional and cognitive stages for success and overall development.
+He believes long Term Athletic Development is also a key to quality coaching and one must consider the athlete's physical, mental, emotional, and cognitive stages for success and overall development.
 He treats each player with respect and remembers that each individual player is unique and learns differently, adapt coaching skills so that every unique player has the same opportunities to reach their potential.
-His goals, “to instill confidence and character skills in a safe, fun, teaching atmosphere that will have a lifelong impact to each individual athlete.”
+His goals, “to instill confidence and character skills in a safe, fun, teaching atmosphere that will have a lifelong impact on each individual athlete.”
 Tony brings a very high standard in habit-forming and technical aspects of the game.

-Greg is in his 19th season coaching hockey and 2nd year at CAC with Midget AAA.
+Greg is in his 20th season coaching hockey and 3rd year at CAC with Midget AAA.
 Greg is a skills instructor for Hockey Alberta and is the Development Director for Millwood’s hockey.
 His video analysis and teaching skills in the defensive end of the ice are second to none.
-Video sessions for this squad are thoughtful and effective because of tireless work by Greg.
+Video sessions for this squad are thoughtful and effective because of the tireless work by Greg.
 He has a true passion for hockey and his goal is to “ensure every athlete he has an opportunity to teach is challenged, motivated and inspired to make HOCKEY FOR LIFE.”

-Jared has coached goalies at Bradford’s Goal Academy for 8 years and is going into his 2nd season with Midget AAA at CAC.
+Jared has coached goalies at Bradford’s Goal Academy for 8 years and is going into his 3rd season with Midget AAA at CAC.
 Jared’s mentors and teachers include Dustin Schwartz, Ian Gordon and Brent Bradford.
 Jared brings a positive attitude and a true relate-ability to coaching goaltenders.

 I have had 3 years of Head coaching experience at the Junior B level as well as an Assistant Coach at the Alberta Winter Games.
 I played professional hockey for 10 years in both North America (NHL, AHL) and Europe(DEL, GET, ELH).
 My junior hockey was played in the WHL and was fortunate enough to win the Memorial Cup with the Kootenay Ice in 2002.
 I look forward to the upcoming season and I am thankful to the coaching staff for bringing me on board.
-I will bring my experience, competitive drive and knowledge to the team in hopes of contributing to a successful season.
+I will bring my experience, competitive drive, and knowledge to the team in hopes of contributing to a successful season.